 - To ensure that all of the products that we were using were considered ‘safe’, I enlisted the help of the Environmental Working Group’s (EWG) website, Skin Deep.
 Skin Deep is a fantastic website that contains information and online safety assessments for over 69,000 products and their ingredients.
 We never tested any products that rated higher than “Low Hazard” (OR greater than an EWG score of 2).

-- I am not getting paid for this review, it’s a genuine product recommendation from both myself and my panel of reviewers to you.
+- I am not getting paid for this review, it’s a genuine product recommendation.

 If you’re looking to shop these brands, you can buy them all here: